Last updated: 19 November 2023 & medically reviewed by Hailey Shafir

 Why does it work?

 The Steps encourage the practice of honesty, humility, acceptance, courage, compassion, faith, forgiveness, and self-discipline-pathways to positive behavioral change, emotional well-being, and spiritual growth.
 These principles also help people to make other changes in their lives including improving relationships, taking accountability, working towards goals, and recognizing and taking action to improve their lives, behavior, and circumstances.
+However, the 12-step model may not be appropriate for everyone, as people may not respond to the teachings of the 12 steps on a physical level.
+Dr McMahon explains;

 Is it necessary to be religious to follow the 12 steps?